Trails for everyone, forever

 Getting There

-From Vancouver: For the scenic route take Hwy 14 east, through Stevenson and on to Bingen, For a slightly faster route follow I-84 upriver on the Oregon side and cross over at Hood River (toll) following the signs to White Salmon.
-Turn right (east) on Hwy 14 to go to Bingen.
+From Vancouver: For the scenic route take Highway 14 east, through Stevenson and on to Bingen.
+For a slightly faster route follow I-84 upriver on the Oregon side and cross over at Hood River (toll) following the signs to White Salmon.
+Turn right (east) on Highway 14 to go to Bingen.

-From Bingen go 3.5 miles east to Courtney Rd.
-The trailhead is between mileposts 69 and 70 on the left side of the Hwy.
+Once in Bingen, go 3.5 miles east to Courtney Road.
+The trailhead is between mileposts 69 and 70 on the left side of the highway.
 Currently it is an unmarked gravel parking area opposite a greenish gate.

 More Hike Details